 EY Data Protection Binding Corporate Rules Program

-EY has established a Binding Corporate Rules (BCR) Program to comply with European data protection law, specifically regarding transfers of personal data between the Member Firms.
+EY has established a Binding Corporate Rules (BCR) Program to comply with European data protection law, specifically regarding transfers of personal data between EY Network entities.
+The BCR Program comprises both a BCR Controller Policy as well as a BCR Processor Policy.

 What is data protection law?

 Data protection law in Europe gives people the right to control how their personal data1 is used.
-When Ernst & Young collects and uses the personal data of its current, past and prospective partners and employees, clients, suppliers, sub-contractors and any other third parties, this activity is covered and regulated by data protection law.
+When EY collects and uses the personal data of its current, past and prospective partners and employees, clients, suppliers, sub-contractors and any other third parties, this activity is covered and regulated by data protection law.

-How does data protection law affect Ernst & Young internationally?
+How does data protection law affect EY internationally?

-Data protection law does not allow personal data to be transferred to countries outside Europe 2 without ensuring an adequate level of data protection.
-Some of the countries in which Ernst & Young operates are not regarded by European data protection authorities as providing an adequate level of protection for individuals’ data privacy rights.
+Data protection law does not allow personal data to be transferred to countries outside Europe2 without ensuring an adequate level of data protection.
+Some of the countries in which EY operates are not regarded by European data protection authorities as providing an adequate level of protection for individuals’ data privacy rights.

-Although the legal obligations under European law apply only to personal data used and collected in Europe, Ernst & Young will apply this BCR globally, and in all cases where Ernst & Young processes personal data both manually and by automatic means, whether the personal data relates to Ernst & Young’s current, past and prospective partners and employees, clients, suppliers, sub-contractors and any other third parties 3.
+EY applies the BCR Program globally, and in all cases where EY processes personal data both manually and by automatic means, whether the personal data relates to EY’s current, past and prospective partners and employees, clients, suppliers, sub-contractors and any other third parties3.

-Central to this BCR are 15 rules based on, and interpreted in accordance with, relevant European data protection standards.
+Central to the BCR Program are various main rules based on, and interpreted in accordance with, relevant European data protection standards.
 These rules must be followed by each partner, employee or contractor when handling personal data.
-All Member Firms are bound to comply with this BCR as a result of becoming a member of Ernst & Young Global Ltd (“EYG”) by way of signing the joining agreement.

-By signing the joining agreement Member Firms are subject to comply with all common standards, methodologies and policies of Ernst & Young which are set out in the EYG Regulations.
-The BCR is part of one of the common standards specifically mentioned in the EYG Regulations.
+All EY Member Firms are bound to comply with the BCR Program as a result of becoming a member of EYG by way of signing a joining agreement.
+By signing the joining agreement EY Member Firms are subject to comply with all common standards, methodologies and policies of EY which are set out in the EYG Regulations.
+The BCR Program is part of one of the common standards specifically mentioned in the EYG Regulations.
+EY Member Firms are responsible for making sure that their controlled entities also comply with the provisions of the EYG Regulations.

-If you have any questions regarding the provisions of this BCR, your rights under this BCR or any other data privacy issues, you may contact Ernst & Young’s Global Privacy Director, who will either deal with the matter or forward it to the appropriate person or department within Ernst & Young.
-The Global Privacy Director can be reached at the following address:
+If you have any questions regarding the provisions of the BCR Program, your rights under this BCR Program or any other data privacy issues, you may contact the EY Global Privacy Leader, who will either deal with the matter or forward it to the appropriate person or department within EY.
+The EY Global Privacy Leader can be reached at the following address:

 Ernst & Young Global Limited